 Dive to Lake Erie’s deepest wreck.
 Relive some of the most harrowing tales lost to history.
 This first of its kind presentation blends unique storytelling, rare archival photos, and spectacular underwater photography of the deepest and least visited wrecks in Lake Erie.

 Erik is an explorer, author, maritime historian, technical wreck diver, and shipwreck researcher who has over 20 years of diving experience.
 Erik has been featured in dive publications worldwide and is a regular contributor and columnist to several magazines.
 Erik is the author of the highly popular books Shipwrecks of Lake Erie Volume One, Lake Erie Technical Wreck Diving Guide, and the Shipwreck Monograph Series.
-Erik regularly presents at the largest dive shows and museums in the country and is a sought after presenter due to his unique storytelling.
 Learn more about Erik at www.ErikPetkovic.com.Erik Petkovic

 Explorer and filmmaker Nancy McGee has lived a life of adventure and diversity.
 Nancy McGee has lived a life of adventure and diversity.
 An Explorers Club Fellow, she is the first female Exosuit pilot and has dived and filmed on 7 continents.
 She has been the first to explore several archipelagos and opened tourism in the Andaman and Forgotten Islands.
 She is an inductee into the Women Divers Hall of Fame, working as an explorer, filmmaker, author, emcee and passionate educator.Nancy McGee